celo-org/docs/blog/06-04-2023-implementing-security-measures-for-dapps/implementing-security-measures-for-dapps.md

 ---
-title: Implementing Security Measures For dApps
+title: Implementing Security Measures For dApps on Celo
 description: Providing Celo developers with comprehensive information on Web3 tools and their usage.
 authors:
   - name: Joel Obafemi